developmentseed/tao/README.md

 - `theme('fieldset')`

   The `fieldset` element in core has been retained but with additional markup for simpler theming.
-The `legend` element contains a sub-element `h2` that can be positioned properly across browsers and the main contents of the fieldset follow other object templates with a `.fieldset-content` div.
+The `legend` element contains a sub-element `span` that can be positioned properly across browsers and the main contents of the fieldset follow other object templates with a `.fieldset-content` div.

 - `theme('form_element')`